 If you have plans to store your seeds for longer periods, make sure that the air humidity does not exceed 9%.

 Cannabis seed should be kept on cool places in order not to lose its natural essences.
 So, many cannabis breeders freeze or refrigerate their seeds.
 However, you must ensure that the seeds are placed at the farthest back of your refrigerator where it will not experience any change in temperature whenever the door opens.

-Keep in mind that when the seeds are frozen, thawed and refrozen, it loses its viability.
+Keep in mind that when the seeds are frozen, thawed, and refrozen, it loses its viability.
 Aside from this, it leads to moisture buildup which can lead to germination or spoilage.

 When you store the seeds, it is important that the seeds are kept from any direct light as it can lead to germination.
-This is the reason why most containers come in dark color or in foil packages.
+This is the reason why most containers come in dark colors or in foil packages.
 If seeds come in contact with light, it can shorten the seed’s duration and can lead to sprouting.

-Cannabis seeds are best kept in a cool, dry and dark place.
+Cannabis seeds are best kept in a cool, dry, and dark place.
 It helps in preserving the seeds’ genetic resources and makes it viable for future cultivation.
 If you will be storing your seeds for a few months, your seeds are fine in air-tight packets placed in another air-tight container or jars.
-If you will be storing it for longer periods, the seeds should be in a vacuum sealed packet.
-Some even include food-grade desiccant to ensure that there’ll be no moisture build up.
+If you will be storing it for longer periods, the seeds should be in a vacuum-sealed packet.
+Some even include food-grade desiccant to ensure that there’ll be no moisture build-up.